fibo/.software/README.md

 # Folder structure

-`.software` folder contains the following files:

-* README.md: this file
-* init.sh: implements `.software_install` function, it is sourced by your `.bash_profile`

-There is a folder for every software that can be installed.
+Under *~/.software/etc* there is a folder for every software that can be installed.

-Software _Foo_ has its homonym folder and contains the following files
+Software _Foo_ has its homonym folder under *~/.software/etc* and contains an *installrc* file described below.

-* installrc
-* profile

 ## installrc